-"Making sure that you have a life, an inner life, a social life, a personal life, and a work life that do not revolve around your children is super important," she tells MyDomaine.
-We recently caught up with the actress, who is celebrating the release of her latest film, Life of the Party.
+"Making sure that you have a life, an inner life, a social life, a personal life, and a work-life that do not revolve around your children is super important," she tells MyDomaine.
+We caught up with the actress when she was celebrating the release of her film, Life of the Party.
 While the film is about a woman (played by the hilarious Melissa McCarthy) who returns to college with her daughter after going through a divorce, Bowen is focused on creating a meaningful life outside of her kids even though they are such a huge part of her life.
 Ahead, she opens up about her ever-evolving relationship with confidence and success in every aspect of her life—from motherhood to career.

 When it comes to her own kids, she follows the advice of her sister, who told her that "good enough is good enough."
 Between raising twins and worrying about sleep schedules and perfectly timed naps, Bowen admits this advice has been her reminder to not sweat the small stuff.
 "Good enough is good enough, and I've had to remind myself of that at least once a month," she says.